UKHackspaceFoundation/website/README.md

 interpreter installed.

 To configure: Copy the hsf/local_settings.py.example to hsf/local_settings.py and edit as necessary.
+Don't forget to check if the example has updated on pulling new changes.

+You will need a GoCardless sandbox account to test payments: Visit https://manage-sandbox.gocardless.com/signup to create one.
+Create an access token and set it in the local_settings.py

 To run (it will use a sqlite database in dev), simply type: